muffinista/before-dawn/README.md

-### Publishing Your Work
+### Contributing/Publishing Your Work

-- The screensavers for Before Dawn exist in their own repository at [before-dawn-screensavers](https://github.com/muffinista/before-dawn-screensavers).
+Contributions and suggestions are eagerly accepted.
+Please check out code\_of\_conduct.md before contributing.
+If you would like to add a screensaver to the program, you can submit a PR to the [before-dawn-screensavers](https://github.com/muffinista/before-dawn-screensavers) repo.
 I will accept pretty much any PR to the repository given that the content you are posting is legal and appropriate.
+If you need help or have a suggestion, please feel free to open an issue here.

+There's a few other ways you can share you work:

 - Alternatively, you can run your own repository, and point to it in the preferences window.
 In the future Before Dawn might accept multiple repositories in this field as well.
 - You can always just run your code from a local directory without publishing it to the web.
 - Also, you can fork the entire Before Dawn project to develop your own custom screensaver tool.